gedbac/di4js/README.md

 ### di.val(instance)

-Sets property's or constructor's paramter's value.
+Allows to define property's or constructor paramter's value.
 Parameter *instance* is required and can be any type.

-Constructor's parameter's value is set.
+Constructor parameter's value is defined.

 	di
 	  .register('dieselEngine')